astropy/astropy-APEs/APE2.rst

 * Deprecations should always be mentioned in the changelog, as well as any removal of deprecated code/API changes.
-We do not specify how exactly this should be done, but note that e.g. Numpy release notes have separate sections entitled *Deprecations*, *Expired Deprecations* and *Compatibility Notes* in their release notes (see `here
+We do not specify how exactly this should be done, but note that, e.g., Numpy release notes have separate sections entitled *Deprecations*, *Expired Deprecations* and *Compatibility Notes* in their release notes (see `here
   <https://numpy.org/doc/stable/release/1.24.0-notes.html>`_ for an example)